malkootkhan/MyImportantNotes/dailyTopics.md

 - Valgrind 3.3 - Advanced Debugging and Profiling for Gnu/Linux Applications by J Seward, N. Nethercote, and J. Weidendorfer

 ---
+- vehicle ignition, starting, electronic system working when not working all these concepts should be cleared
 - memory sections .text .data .bss etc RAM/FLASH
 - ftrace
 - strace